-This article is adapted from Chapter 3 of my book titled Measuring Manufacturing Effectiveness.
+This article is adapted from Chapter 4 of my book, Measuring Manufacturing Effectiveness.

-The book is organized as a structured, multi-chapter exploration of how manufacturing organizations define, measure, and interpret “effectiveness.”
-Rather than focusing on isolated metrics or tools, it examines measurement as a system; one that shapes decisions, priorities, and behavior across operations, quality, reliability, and management.
+The book is organized as a structured, multi-chapter examination of how manufacturing organizations define, measure, and interpret “effectiveness.”
+Rather than focusing on isolated metrics or individual tools, it treats measurement as a system, one that directly influences operational decisions, improvement priorities, and management behavior across manufacturing organizations.

 Each chapter is written to stand on its own, while also contributing to a larger, integrated framework for understanding manufacturing performance.